swiftlang/swift/docs/Modules.rst

 .. admonition:: TODO

-  We need to actually do this, but it requires forking Clang, so we're pushing back in the schedule as far as possible.
+  We need to actually do this, but it requires working on a branch of Clang, so we're pushing it back in the schedule as far as possible.
 The workaround is to manually write header files for imported Swift classes.

 .. admonition:: TODO